 - 1. For the efficient use of water, all irrigation schedules shall be developed, managed and evaluated to utilize the minimum amount of water required to maintain plant health.
 The irrigation schedule shall be developed by a Landscape Architect, Landscape Contractor, or any other person authorized to install irrigation equipment. - 2.
-Irrigation scheduling shall be regulated by Automatic Irrigation Controllers using current Reference Evapotranspiration data or Soil Moisture Sensor Device data. - 3.
+Irrigation scheduling shall be regulated by Automatic Irrigation Controllers using current Reference Evapotranspiration data or Soil Moisture Sensing Device data. - 3.
 Overhead irrigation shall be scheduled between 8:00 p.m. and 9:00 a.m. - 4.
 Operation of the Irrigation System outside the normal watering window is allowed for auditing and system maintenance. - 5.
 For implementation of the irrigation schedule, particular attention must be paid to irrigation run times, emission device, Flow Rate, and current Reference Evapotranspiration, so that Applied Water meets the Estimated Applied Water Use.
 Total annual Applied Water shall be less than or equal to Maximum Applied Water Allowance. - 6.
-Parameters used to set the automatic Controller shall be developed and submitted for each of the following: - a.
-The plant establishment period; - b.
-The established landscape; and - c.
-Temporarily irrigated areas. - 7.
-The irrigation schedule shall be consistent with the requirements of this Rule and shall consider for each station all of the following that apply: - a.
-Irrigation interval (days between irrigation);
+Parameters used to set the automatic Controller shall be developed and submitted for each of the following:

+The plant establishment period;